Dan Haigh: Gunship

-Following They Liked You Better When You Were Dead, Fightstar released their debut studio album Grand Unification in 2006.
-The album was regarded by one critic as "one of the best British rock albums" of the decade.
-The band went on to receive a nomination at the Kerrang!
-Awards for "Best British Band", before releasing their second album, One Day Son, This Will All Be Yours in 2007.
-The following year a compilation album including b-sides and rarities titled, Alternate Endings (2008) was released.
-The band then self-funded and co-produced their third album, Be Human (2009), which heavily featured orchestral and choral elements.
-It became their highest charting album after peaking at number twenty in the UK Albums Chart.
-The band announced an extended hiatus in 2010, allowing its members to concentrate on other projects, including two folk-oriented solo records by Simpson; before announcing their reunion in 2014.
-The following year, they released their fourth studio album, Behind the Devil's Back, which added electronic elements to their previously known sound.

 Music work

 Film music

 Dan Haigh has composed music for numerous film projects, including 3rd Letter, Auroras, Supervised, Milk in First, and Mt.
 Paran.

 Game music

 Dan Haigh composed the theme music for the popular WW2 game 'Day Of Defeat: Source'.

 Video game designer

 When Haigh first saw id software's Doom he knew he had to become involved with game development.
 Dan grew up playing games on an Amiga 500 and credits some of his favorite early games as Syndicate (Amiga), Doom 2 (PC), Quake (PC), Beneath a Steel Sky (CD32), Blade Runner (PC), Alien Breed (Amiga), and the Monkey Island series.

 Haigh was part of the early mod scene and worked on numerous mods including Rocket Arena 3, "Target Quake", and later went onto form Lethargy Software with Alex Gingell whom were responsible for the Quake 1 mission pack "Deaths Dominion" and most notably the "Oblivion" mission pack for Quake 2 which PC Gamer released as a cover disk Haigh and Gingell conceived the game and together managed a team of 10 amateur modders and tackled the bulk of the design work in order to bring the game to life.

 Electronic Arts hired Haigh after seeing "Oblivion" and he went to work on his first official title - Quake 3 Revolution.

 Haigh later worked for Gearbox Software, pocketeers and Valve.